Import Conventions

 import { Ink, render as inkRender } from "silvery/ink" // Ink API compatibility

-import { withCommands, withKeybindings } from "@silvery/react"
+import { createReconciler } from "@silvery/ag-react/reconciler"

-import { createTermEditContext, useEditContext } from "@silvery/react"Deep imports for subsets:
+import { createIsland } from "@silvery/ag/island"

-import { useContentRect, useFocusable } from "@silvery/react/hooks"
+import { snapshotGuest, sandbox } from "@silvery/ag/island-guests"

 Low-level terminal primitives: buffer management, render pipeline, ANSI escape sequences, input parsing, unicode text utilities, and render adapters (terminal, canvas, DOM).

-import { HitRegistry, useHitRegion } from "@silvery/term"
+import { HitRegistry, useHitRegion } from "@silvery/ag-term"

 // ANSI primitives (term factory, styling, detection, underlines, hyperlinks)